EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/index.md

 ## Prerequisites

+For this workshop, a basic understanding of Microsoft ASP.NET technologies is recommended.
+Throughout the workshop ASP.NET on .NET Framework and .NET Core will be utilized.

+Technologies used:

+* Visual Studio
+* ASP.NET
+* Blazor
+* C#
+* Razor

 <!-- ???
 ```
 		<UseRazorSourceGenerator>true</UseRazorSourceGenerator>
 		<Nullable>enable</Nullable>
 ```
 -->

+{: .note-title }
+Individuals may need administrative rights on their system to complete some tasks in the workshop.

 To complete the workshop be sure to install all of the following prerequisite items.
 All of the items below have **free, or free trial** options.
 If you have **existing paid licenses** of the Visual Studio 2022 or Telerik UI for Blazor **please use those** and do not reinstall the free versions.